decoupled/jamstackide/README.md

 * Writing VSCode extensions is hard.
 * It requires knowledge that is sometimes beyond the abilities of the core team behind a web framework, for example.
 * Keeping the developer experience consistent when using multiple extensions requires coordination across teams

 # Contributing to the JAMStack IDE

-* If you are working on a web framework, API service, CSS library, etc that you believe adheres to the JAMStack architecture.
+* If you are working on a web framework, API service, CSS library, etc that you believe adheres to the JAMStack architecture

 ## Language Servers and The JAMStack IDE SDK